 A total of eight incidents reported in these waters.
-This included the hijacking of two fishing vessels and one bulk carrier.
+This includes the hijacking of two fishing vessels and one bulk carrier.
 The two vessels fired upon are attributed to this region.
-While the possible resurrection of Somali piracy is a concern and one to be vigilant against, there is a possibility the Somali pirates are trying to make the most of the fragile maritime security environment in these waters.
-Masters are urged to follow all recommendations in the latest BMP (Best Management Practices) edition.
+No new incidents of piracy were reported off Somalia in Q3 - this could however be due to the SE monsoon season.
+Masters are urged to follow all recommendations in the latest Best Management Practices.